awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ipc-component-lifecycle.md

 ## PauseComponent<a name="ipc-operation-pausecomponent"></a>

 This feature is available for v2\.4\.0 and later of the [Greengrass nucleus component](greengrass-nucleus-component.md)\.
+AWS IoT Greengrass doesn't currently support this feature on Windows core devices\.

 Pauses a component's processes on the core device\.
 To resume a component, use the [ResumeComponent](#ipc-operation-resumecomponent) operation\.